-Goal 1: Greenhouse Gas Reduction

-1.1 reduction by FY 2025 from a FY2008 baseline (2015 target: 19%) 54.8% reduction in FY2015 due to continued gradual accelerator startup. use RECs to meet goal as HEMFs increase in 2016.
-Low 1.2 25% Scope 3 GHG reduction by FY 2025 from a FY 2008 baseline (2015 target: 6%) Met goal for T&D losses using Renewable Energy Certificates (RECs) Continue to use RECs to meet T&D losses Low

-SSPP Goal No. DOE Goal Performance Status through FY2015 Planned Actions and Contribution Non- attainment Risk

-Goal 2: Sustainable Buildings

-2.1 25% energy intensity (Btu per gross square foot) reduction in goal-subject buildings, achieving 2.5% reductions annually, by FY2025 from a FY 2015 baseline.
-29.5% reduction from 2003 Baseline.
-Current intensity is 90,673 BTU/GSF (new baseline) Continue to modernize facilities.
-Low 2.2 EISA Section 432 energy and water evaluations Goal met.
-Entire building complex evaluated two years ago.
-Continue with next 4-year audit cycle.
-Low 2.3 Meter all individual buildings for electricity, natural gas, steam and water, where cost-effective and appropriate Goal is met.
+SSPP Goal No. DOE Goal Performance Status through FY2016 Planned Actions and Contribution Goal 1: Greenhouse Gas Redu iction 1.1 50% Scope 1 & 2 GHG reduction by FY 2025 from a FY2008 baseline (2016 target: 22%) 57% reduction in FY2016.
+Continue to improve efficiency of conventional facilities, use RECs to meet goal 1.2 25% Scope 3 GHG reduction by FY 2025 from a FY 2008 baseline (2016 target 7%) Met goal for T&D losses using Renewable Energy Certificates (RECs) Continue to maximize commuter programs, use RECs to reduce T&D losses Goal 2: Sustainable Buildings 2.1 25% energy intensity (Btu per gross square foot) reduction in goal-subject buildings, achieving 2.5% reductions annually, by FY2025 from a FY 2015 baseline.
+2.3% reduction from 2015 Baseline.
+Current intensity is 88,625 BTU/GSF Continue to improve efficiency of conventional facilities.
+2.2 EISA Section 432 energy and water evaluations.
+Goal met.
+Entire building complex evaluated three years ago.
+Develop plan to implement next 4- year audit cycle.
+2.3 Meter all individual buildings for electricity, natural gas, steam and water, where cost- effective and appropriate.
+Goal is met.
 Continue to use metering data to evaluate building performance.
-Low 2.4 At least 15% (by building count or gross square feet) of existing buildings greater than 5,000 gross square feet (GSF) to be compliant with the revised Guiding Principles for HPSB by FY 2025, with progress to 100% thereafter.
-In FY2015, Fermilab completed an ECM to bring one additional building into compliance with the 2008 Guiding Principles.
-Fermilab plans to have 3 buildings 100% compliant with the 2008 GP in FY2016.
-High (based on Financial Risks) 2.5 Efforts to increase regional and local planning coordination and involvement See narrative 2.5.
-See narrative 2.5.
-Low 2.6a Net Zero Buildings: Percentage of the site's existing buildings above 5,000 gross square feet intended to be energy, waste, or water net-zero buildings by FY2025.
-New DOE Goal See Narrative 2.6 N/A 2.6b Net Zero Buildings: Percentage of new buildings(>5,000 GSF) entering into the planning process designed to achieve energy net-zero beginning in FY 2020 New DOE Goal See Narrative 2.6 N/A 2.7 Data Center Efficiency.
-Establish a power usage effectiveness target in the range of 1.2-1.4 for new data centers and less than 1.5 for existing data centers.
-Modified DOE Goal See Narrative 2.7 N/A
+2.4 At least 17% (by building count or gross square feet) of existing buildings greater than 5,000 GSF to be compliant with the revised Guiding Principles for HPSB by FY 2025, with progress to 100% thereafter.
+4% of GSF is compliant.
+Specify HPSB construction for new facilities and continue to evaluate opportunities for HPSB compliance in existing building stock.
+2.5 Efforts to increase regional and local planning coordination and involvement.
+Goal is met.
+See Site Sustainably Plan.
+2.6a Net Zero Buildings: 1% of the site's existing buildings above 5,000 gross square feet intended to be energy, waste, or water net- zero buildings by FY2025.
+New DOE Goal.
+See Site Sustainably Plan.

-DOE Goal

-Performance Status through FY2015

-Planned Actions and Contribution

-Nonattainment Risk

-Goal 3: Clean and Renewable Energy

-3.1 "Clean Energy" requires that the percentage of an agency's total electric and thermal energy accounted for by renewable and alternative energy shall be not less than: 10% in FY 2016-2017, working towards 25% by FY2025.
+SSPP Goal No. DOE Goal Performance Status through FY2016 Planned Actions and Contribution 2.6b Net Zero Buildings: All new buildings (>5,000 GSF) entering into the planning process designed to achieve energy net- zero beginning in FY 2020.
+New DOE Goal.
+See Site Sustainably Plan.
+Goal 3: Clean and Renewable Energy 3.1 "Clean Energy" requires that the percentage of an agency's total electric and thermal energy accounted for by renewable and alternative energy shall be not less than: 10% in FY 2016- 2017, working towards 25% by FY2025.
+Goal met.
+16% of energy sources are Clean Energy.
+REC purchases will continue to be used to supplement small onsite clean energy installations.
+3.2 "Renewable Electric Energy" requires that renewable electric energy account for not less than 10% of a total agency electric consumption in FY16- 17, working towards 30% of total agency electric consumption by FY 2025.

-New DOE Goal

-REC purchases will be used to meet this requirement.

-3.2 "Renewable Electric Energy" requires that renewable electric energy account for not less than 10% of a total agency electric consumption in FY16-17, working towards 30% of total agency electric consumption by FY 2025.

 Onsite renewable electricity generation is negligible.
-Used RECs equivalent to 15.7% total energy consumption in lieu of onsite generation.
+Used RECs equivalent to 17% total energy consumption in lieu of onsite generation.
 Continue to investigate potential for onsite renewable electricity generation.

-Low (with RECs)